nobelnithin/Django/README.md

 # Django
 git with Django

-Let first start with Django installation in windows
+Let first start with Django installation in windows pip install django